TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 ## 3.1 Saving your data into a project

-In Cellen-Tellen the **data is saved as a project**, which means that the data for all the loaded images is saved at once.
+In MyoFInDer the **data is saved as a project**, which means that the data for all the loaded images is saved at once.
 To save a project, simply click on the *Save As* button at the top-right of the interface.
 Alternatively, you can also click on the *Save Project As* button in the *File* menu.

 <img src="./usage_images/save_as.png" title="Save As buttons">